SSWConsulting/SSW.Rules.Content/rules/use-the-brains-of-your-company/rule.md

 1. Create a Microsoft Form and populate the intro with a short explanation of the day, some previous success stories, and the list of GitHub Discussions
 2. Add the following questions to the form

-- Retro - What is working well at {{ COMPANY NAME }}?
+- ✅ Retro - What is working well at {{ COMPANY NAME }}?
-- Retro - What are 1 (or more) things that you would improve at {{ COMPANY NAME }}?
+- ❌ Retro - What are 1 (or more) things that you would improve at {{ COMPANY NAME }}?
-- Any brainstorming ideas for tomorrow?
+- 💡 Any brainstorming ideas for next week? (that is not listed above) Copy your idea into the {{ EVENT NAME }} GitHub Discussion:
+  {{ LINK TO GITHUB DISCUSSION }}

+⚠️ GitHub Tip: Observe the lock for the repo indicates that these discussions are private 🔐

 3. 1 week before the brainstorming session send out the form to the company.
 4. 1 day before the brainstorming review the results of the form, curate the ideas, and create GitHub Discussions for any new and awesome ideas.